ugeneunipro/docs/content/assembly-browser/short-reads-vizualization/_index.md

 ---
-title: "Short Reads Vizualization"
+title: "Short Reads Visualization"
 weight: 400
 ---

-# Short Reads Vizualization
+# Short Reads Visualization

 There are various modes of reads highlighting and shadowing.